Project Overview

 The #3DBenchy model has become something of a legend in the 3D printing world—it’s a fun test print, a standard for tuning settings, and a symbol of what’s possible with this technology.
 Somewhere along the way, I (and many others) started to wonder: could this iconic model be scaled to a full-size, functional boat?

 That’s where the PRINTcess project began.
 About 2.5 years ago, I started working on the first piece of the puzzle: a large-format 3D printer with a 1 m3 build volume.
 It took several iterations before this printer could extrude enough material to print the boat in a reasonable amount of time.
-My current version is able to print 200 lbs per day using an MDPE10 extruder and quick rack-and-pinion actuators.
-The 600 lb hull was printed in 3 separate pieces, measuring 3.3 ft wide and 10 ft long in total.
+My current version is able to print 200 pounds (90 kg) per day using a MDPE10 extruder and quick rack-and-pinion actuators.
+The 500 lb hull was printed in 3 separate pieces, measuring 3.3 ft wide and 10 ft long in total.

 With its exaggerated, Steamboat Willie-esque proportions, Benchy was always going to make for a cartoonish, larger-than-life vessel.
 Early on, I decided to embrace the novelty, leaning into the fun rather than aiming for practicality.
 The most challenging obstacle was bringing to life the oversized cabin, which is what keeps the smaller model from floating upright.

-Learn how I tackled these challenges and 3D printed the iconic Benchy model at full scale with the PRINTcess project.
+Learn how I tackled these challenges, and 3D printed the iconic Benchy model at full scale with the PRINTcess YouTube Video.
+Below, you’ll find detailed information on the costs, print settings, and the adjustments I’d make if I were to take on this project again.

 Demonstrating the true scale of Dr. D-Flo's 3D Printed boat by placing it next the original Benchy model